troperville

 • Goose Gladwell, a Willy Wonka parody, from the episode "Fat Man and Little Boy".
 Goose is a former Green Beret who fought in Vietnam and claims that his experiences from those days are what made him crazy.

-• The Warden of Superjail can only be described as a psychotic Willy Wonka, right down to the clothing.
+• The Warden of Superjail! can only be described as a psychotic Willy Wonka, right down to the clothing.

-• Phineas from Phineas And Ferb is a child example.
+• Phineas from Phineas and Ferb is a child example.
 He even gets to dress up as Willy Wonka in the episode where he and Ferb take over a factory.
 (Which isn't even a chocolate factory, but hey.)
 Another character to be considered a Wonka in that episode was the head of the company that owns the factory.
 Not only did he have a chocolate river in the factory (even Phineas questioned the logic of having a chocolate river in a toy factory), but he once wore nothing but his underwear and claimed to be wearing clothes only intelligent people could see.

 Real Life

-• He was the first person to find the reason why the orbits of the planets are ellipses, rather than circles— a problem that was a really big deal at the time.
+• Sir Isaac Newton.
+Genius?
+Check.
+Has confusing ideas that make sense the longer you think about them?
+He tried to reduce all of reality to basic mathematical equations, so check.
+Batshit insane?
+Check.
+He experimented with alchemy at a time when people had already stopped taking it seriously, and suffered from dementia caused by mercury poisoning.
+He was the first person to find the reason why the orbits of the planets are ellipses, rather than circles — a problem that was a really big deal at the time.
 He then completely forgot about it until he offhandedly mentioned it to a friend.
 When his friend asked to see his proofs, he realised he'd misplaced them.
 Solution: rewrite all the calculations purely from memory.
 When the friend perused over the papers he did find, there were the whole Principia Mathematica, putting everything then known about maths, physics, optics and the Universe on its head.
-Newton had not organised them; it's simply that at a time, to be able to solve a problem he'd just invented infinitesimal calculus wholesale.
+Newton had not organized them; it's simply that, to be able to solve a problem, he'd invented infinitesimal calculus wholesale.

 • Nikola Tesla.
 50% genius, 50% crackpot, 100% amazing.
 He was self-employed but did have to get investors.

-• Joy Division producer Martin Hannett was this, bordering on a flat-out Cloud Cuckoo Lander.
+• Joy Division producer Martin Hannett was this, bordering on a flat-out Cloudcuckoolander.

 • Billionaire Howard Hughes was no doubt a genius, and was clearly incredibly eccentric, especially late in life.
 (Though maybe not as much as he's often portrayed as.)